-- One Treehouse of Horror episode had Homer Simpson get turned into a bizarre chimera with a chicken's body.
+- One episode had Homer Simpson get turned into a bizarre chimera with a chicken's body.
 When homer turns back to normal at the end of the episode, it turns out that he still has the body of a chicken... ...and lays an egg.

-- In another Treehouse of Horror he went back in time and kept changing the past.
+- In another episode he went back in time and kept changing the past.
 In the finale one everything was back to normal...except everyone ate with long retractable reptile tongues.
 Homer just shrugs and says "Eh, close enough".